 - Future wages that will be lost in relation to the injury/accident

-Chances are that if you have suffered an injury as the result of another person’s negligence, or the negligence of an organization, you will be entitled to a form of monetary compensation.
+Chances are that if you have suffered an injury as the result of another person’s negligence or the negligence of an organization, you will be entitled to a form of monetary compensation.
+We will have a better understanding of your case once we meet.

 Why Should I Accept a Personal Injury Settlement Instead of Going to Court?